TheChosenCactus/Natural-Discord/README.md

 > # Warning.

-* ***This project was made for educational purposes only!
-I take no responsibility for anything you do with this program.***

 * ***If you have any suggestions, problems, open a problem (if it is an error, you must be sure to look if you can solve it with [Google](https://giybf.com)!)***

   <br/>